Public bathing: Ancient Greece

-In Greece by the sixth century BC men and women washed in basins near places of physical and intellectual exercise.
+In Greece by the sixth century BC, men and women washed in basins near places of physical and intellectual exercise.
 Later gymnasia had indoor basins set overhead, the open maws of marble lions offering showers, and circular pools with tiers of steps for lounging.

-Bathing was ritualized, and becoming an art, with cleansing sands, hot water, hot air in dark vaulted "vapor baths", a cooling plunge, a rubdown with aromatic oils.
+Bathing was ritualized, and becoming an art, with cleansing sands, hot water, hot air in dark vaulted "vapor baths", a cooling plunge, and a rubdown with aromatic oils.
 Cities all over Ancient Greece honored sites where "young ephebes stood and splashed water over their bodies".

 Greek public bathing spread to the already rich ancient Egyptian bathing culture, during Ptolemaic rule and ancient Rome.

-Chinese
+China

 Bathing culture in Chinese literature can be traced back to the Shang dynasty (1600 – 1046 BCE), where Oracle bone inscriptions describe the people washing hair and body in bath, suggesting people paid attention to personal hygiene.
 Book of Rites, a work regarding Zhou dynasty (1046 – 256 BCE) ritual, politics, and culture compiled during the Warring States period, describes that people should take a hot shower every five days and wash their hair every three days.
 It was also considered good manners to take a bath provided by the host before the dinner.
 In the Han dynasty, bathing became a regular activity every five days.

 Ancient public bath facilities have been found in ancient Chinese cities, such as the Dongzhouyang archaeological site in Henan Province.
 Bathrooms were called Bi (湢), and bathtubs were made of bronze or timber.
-Bath beans, a powdery soap mixture of ground beans, cloves, eaglewood, flowers, and even powdered jade, was a luxury toiletry in the Han Dynasty; commoners used powdered beans without spices.
+Bath beans, a powdery soap mixture of ground beans, cloves, eaglewood, flowers, and even powdered jade, was a luxury toiletry in the Han dynasty; commoners used powdered beans without spices.
 Luxurious bathhouses built around hot springs were recorded in the Tang dynasty.
 While royal bathhouses and bathrooms were common among ancient Chinese nobles and commoners, the public bathhouse was a relatively late development.
 In the Song dynasty (960–1279), public bathhouses became popular and ubiquitous, and bathing became an essential part of social life and recreation.
 Bathhouses often provided massage, manicure, rubdowns, ear cleaning, food and beverages.
 Marco Polo, who traveled to China during the Yuan dynasty, noted Chinese bathhouses used coal for heating, which he had never seen in Europe.
 At that time coal was so plentiful that Chinese people of every social class took frequent baths, either in public baths or in bathrooms in their own homes.

 A typical Ming dynasty bathhouse had slabbed floors and brick dome ceilings.
 A huge boiler was installed in the back of the house, connected with the bathing pool through a tunnel.
-Water could be pumped into the pool by turning wheels attended by staff.
+Water could be pumped into the pool by water wheels attended by staff.